 Measles Update

-Manitoba is enduring its worst measles outbreak in decades.
+Manitoba is enduring its worst measles outbreak in decades, with the number of cases now at 240.
 We are closely monitoring provincial updates to ensure you have the information you and your patients need to navigate the outbreak.

 Vaccine Eligibility